zephyrproject-rtos/zephyr/doc/kernel/usermode/usermode_sharedmem.rst

 consists of memory domains and partitions.
 Memory partitions are created and used in the definition of variable to group them into a common space.
-The memory partitions are linked to domains that are then assigned to a thead.
-The process allows selective access to memory from a thread and sharing of memory between two threads by assigning a partion to two different domains.
+The memory partitions are linked to domains that are then assigned to a thread.
+The process allows selective access to memory from a thread and sharing of memory between two threads by assigning a partition to two different domains.
 By using the shared memory template, code to protect memory can be used on different platform without the application needing to implement specific handlers for each platform.
 Note the developer should understand